 The project will preserve one of the historic buildings on King Street and the facade of another.
 The first structure is a scaled-down three-story structure approved by the Board of Architectural Review, and includes three spaces for valet parking.

-Because of construction delays, the 241-room Hotel Monaco, which Kimpton is developing jointly with ING Clarion at 500 King Street, is undergoing $35 million in renovations and should be open by December, not October, as previously planned, according to officials.
+Because of construction delays, the 241-room Hotel Monaco, which Kimpton is developing jointly with ING Clarion at 500 King Street, is undergoing $35 million in renovations and should be open by late January.